timeplus-io/docs/docs/remote-udf.md

 Once you have deployed the Lambda function, you can generate a publicly accessible URL, then register the function in Timeplus Web Console.

-## Register the UDF
+## Register the UDF in Timeplus Console

-Only Timeplus workspace administrators can register new UDF.
-Open "UDFs" from the navigation menu on the left, and click the 'Register New Function' button.
+In Timeplus web console, open "UDFs" from the navigation menu on the left, and click the 'Register New Function' button.
 Choose "Remote" as the UDF type.

 Set a name for the function and specify the arguments and return data type.
 Set the webhook URL(e.g. Lambda URL) in the form.
 You can choose to enable extra authentication key/value in the HTTP header, securing the endpoint to avoid unauthorized access.